 In this weekly class meet up we will discuss books and poems, language, book genres and themes in classical literature.
 This class is year round with some breaks for students and the teacher.

 Photo courtesy of Jaredd Craig.
 We discuss the books at length so make sure your child has read and has copies of the books so we don't give away any plot lines or spoilers.
 This will be an ongoing literature class where we will discuss a new book every two weeks.
-I will gently guide the discussion on different book topics such as: plot, character attributes and development, themes, symbolism, genre types, literary devices and others.
-This will be a time for students to share their love of...
+I will gently guide the discussion on different book topics such as: plot, character attributes and development, themes, symbolism, genre types, and literary devices.
+This will be a time for students to share their love of reading....

 Students will learn the following: --How to share and relate to fellow students. --Elements of a novel such as (but not limited to) theme, characters, foreshadowing, plot, book genres, and symbolism. --Great books of all genres to read and enjoy. --How to relate the themes of great novels to their lives. --A brief overview of some poems and literary devices within the poems.